AdguardTeam/Scriptlets/README.md

 /**
 * Converts Abp snippet rule to AdGuard
 * @param {String} rule - rule text
-* @returns {Array} - AdGuard scriptlet rule or rules if Abp-rule has few snippet in one line */ scriptlets.convertAbpToAdg(rule);
+* @returns {Array} - array with AdGuard scriptlet rule or rules if Abp-rule has few snippets in one line */ scriptlets.convertAbpToAdg(rule);
 ```